CodeURJC-DAW-2018-19/santatecla-itinerarios-1/README.md

 # Phase 3:
 ## Doc about API Rest
-Documentación sobre la API en la URL: https://github.com/CodeURJC-DAW-2018-19/santatecla-itinerarios-1/blob/master/API.md
+Documentation about API into URL: https://github.com/CodeURJC-DAW-2018-19/santatecla-itinerarios-1/blob/master/API.md

 ## How to install docker